Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Setup

 Then the transition map is given by

-Since the dynamics along the hyperbolic manifolds $W^{u,s}(\Lambda^\Sigma_c)$ is much faster then the inner dynamics $\FRM_{\mid\Lambda^\Sigma_c}$, it is possible that for some suitable $\delta$, in order to satisfy condition \eqref{eqn:asymptotic_sm delta} one can choose $K_-=K_+=1$.
-In this case, the transition map is given by
+\begin{remark} Since the dynamics along the hyperbolic manifolds $W^{u,s}(\Lambda^\Sigma_c)$ is much faster then the inner dynamics $\FRM_{\mid\Lambda^\Sigma_c}$, it may happen \MR{(as this is the case for the $\delta>0$ where the Birkhoff normal form applies, see Section~\ref{subsec:NFprecision}),} \AR{is possible that for some suitable $\delta$,} that condition \eqref{eqn:asymptotic_sm delta} is satisfied for $K_-=K_+=1$.
+In that case, the transition map is given by

 Indeed, the transition map used in this paper will be of this type.